seathasky/FF14-MAC_ModSupport/README.md

 <p align="center">
 <img src="https://i.imgur.com/WQjov2b.png">
 </p><br>
-  Once game has completely installed, you can launch XIVLauncher from your new Crossover bottle<br> to start your game or drag the XIVLauncher icon to your Mac OS dock<br><br>
+  Once game has completely installed, you can launch XIVLauncher from your new Crossover bottle to start your game or drag the XIVLauncher icon to your Mac OS dock<br><br>
   <br>
   <p align="center">